What Do New Leaders Struggle with the Most?

 Learning How to Manage and Lead

 As a leader, you have two important roles: getting projects done right and getting the most out of your team.
 Managing a team is about executing on plans (outlining the objectives for projects, assigning duties, keeping employees organized on time, etc.).
 Leading a team focuses more on boosting the morale of the team and motivating them to want to do what needs to be done.
 A successful leader must learn to effectively do both.
+It’s here where leadership development programs and coaching can often lend a hand.

 While first-time leaders may initially hesitate to give critical feedback, they have to get comfortable addressing poor performance.
 Telling someone that they’re not meeting performance expectations, or worse, that they’re failing, is a delicate and difficult task.
 An effective leader must learn how to coach a team member to improved performance while keeping the morale of the employee high.
 Rather than providing constructive criticism, focus on providing suggestions on how your team member can adjust their approach to perform more effectively in the future.
 When given positively, this empowers them to try out a new behavior or shift their mindset, and build upon what things they’re doing that are already working.